 Silva (2014) writes that decolonization requires nothing less than “the end of the world as we know it”, by which she means not the end of the world as such, but rather the end of the specific modern-colonial world and associated habit of being.
 It is this world that ended, or tried to end, so many other worlds, and that forecloses possibilities for alternative worlds to emerge or regenerate.
 To some, then, the imperative is to bring about this end so that these other worlds can thrive.
 Yet the contemporary moment suggests that the end is coming whether we like it or not; the question is not how, but when.
 From this perspective, the educational task is not, how do we make “the house modernity built” more sustainable, nor even how do we prepare people living inside the house for the moment when it fails to live up to the promises it has made for those inside its walls, which indeed is already happening.
 Rather, it is, how do we prepare people for the moment when the house can longer provide even the basic resources necessary to sustain human life?
 And how do we ensure that, as the house is collapsing, it does not bury underneath it those on whose lands and backs the house was violently constructed in the first place?

-We appreciate the concern of some that this kind of education recenters those who have inflicted the most harm and may be seen as the least vulnerable to the impacts of things like climate change and financial insecurity, and we understand that this work is not for everyone.
-This educational work addresses those who are engaged in “low intensity” struggles, a category in which we include ourselves.
-“Low intensity” struggles contrast with “high intensity” struggles, in which people are fighting for their lives as a result of the very system that many of us in low intensity struggles are fighting to maintain.
-As is the case with an airplane, those who flying the highest have the furthest to fall when the system crashes.
+This educational work addresses those who are engaged in “low intensity” (also low risk, low stakes) struggles, a category we include ourselves in.
+“Low intensity” struggles contrast with “high intensity” (also high risk and high stakes) struggles, in which people are fighting for their lives as a result of the very system that many of us in low intensity struggles are fighting to maintain.
+Most people in low intensity struggles have had their sensibilities forged by privilege or aspirations for privilege.
+As is the case with an airplane, those who are flying the highest (or moving up) have the furthest to fall when the system crashes.
 Those living outside of the house may therefore be better prepared to face its end, and may even welcome it; however, they are also the most vulnerable to backlash from those inside the house, and the aftershocks of the house’s fall.
 In turn, those living inside the house have the most to lose (at least in terms of what is valued from inside the house) – which also means that they might inflict the most harm if they remain attached to the promises of the house and are willing to kill others or die themselves in a bid to get those promises back.
-Thus, the fall of the house may open up many previously unimaginable possibilities, but it also presents many risks, particularly if those of us socialized inside of the house do not learn quickly from the mistakes that created the house in the first place, and disinvest from its promises.
+Thus, the fall of the house may open up many previously unimaginable possibilities, but it also presents many risks, particularly if those of us socialized inside of the house (in low intensity struggle) do not learn quickly from the mistakes that created the house in the first place, and disinvest from its promises.
 We might end up just wanting to build another house, because we are still invested in the securities that it offered us.
 If we want to learn to live together differently, then we will also need to learn to “grow up” so that we can face unprecedented global challenges without falling apart – or perhaps, so that we can fall apart in a generative way that opens up new possibilities for collective existence.